rli87/sample_code_MichaloRA/README.md

 ### Notes:
 1. The code is just snippets of the project.
 For data and code non-disclosure policies, I cannot upload the full code, so you might run into "non-replication" issues.
-2. `"scrape.ipydb"` is the code file that scrapes all lyrics according to the Spotify APIs of the hottest hits in the past 6 decades
+2. `"scrape.ipydb"` is the code file that scrapes all lyrics according to the Spotify APIs of a machine-learning updated world music chart
-3. `lyric_sentiment.ipynb` is the code file that conducts text analysis on the lyrics of the scraped data, converting text to numerical sentiment values using different algorithms, further visualizing with collages/WordClouds.
+3. `lyric_sentiment.ipynb` is the code file that conducts text analysis on the lyrics of another set of Billboard data, converting text to numerical sentiment values using different algorithms, further visualizing with collages/WordClouds.